di-effe/di-effe.github.io/index.md

 ## What's all this?

 To be honest, is a bit like cheating or skipping the hard work of really learn to code.
 Let's call this Game dev for amateurs.
-This is aimed at people who would like to create little (or big) 2D games for fun, because it's interesting and because it's a way to learn something new.
+This is aimed at people who would like to create little (or big) 2D games for fun, because it's interesting and because it's an excuse to learn something new.

 ## What's gameBase?